MartinScriblerus/ECCO2Insight/README.md

 * Create Docker images and containers for backend, frontend, db, and proxy server by entering the root directory ('habitat-practice') and running 'docker compose build --no-cache' and 'docker compose up --force-recreate'.

 * If you want to recreate the database locally, you'll need to uncomment the lines beginning on 239 in App.vue and run the program once.
-Then you can comment those again (a more efficient process is in the works).
+Then you can comment those lines again (a more efficient process is in the works).

 * While the frontend lives at localhost:8080, you can also test updates on localhost:8000 by running 'npm run dev' in the /vue folder